hashicorp/terraform-provider-aws/website/docs/r/ram_sharing_with_organization.markdown

 # Resource: aws_ram_sharing_with_organization

 Manages Resource Access Manager (RAM) Resource Sharing with AWS Organizations.
 If you enable sharing with your organization, you can share resources without using invitations.
+Refer to the [AWS RAM user guide](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) for more details.

+~> **NOTE:** Use this resource to manage resource sharing within your organization, **not** the [`aws_organizations_organization`](organizations_organization.html) resource with `ram.amazonaws.com` configured in `aws_service_access_principals`.

 ## Example Usage